ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables.md

 {@snippet features/build-table-source}

-The table feature offers table creation and editing tools.
+The table feature gives you tools to create and edit tables.
 Tables are great for organizing data in a clear, visually appealing way.

 ## Demo
 Use the insert table button {@icon @ckeditor/ckeditor5-table/theme/icons/table.svg Insert table} to insert a new table into the content.
 Click a table of table cell to invoke the contextual toolbar and add or remove columns {@icon @ckeditor/ckeditor5-table/theme/icons/table-column.svg Table column} and rows {@icon @ckeditor/ckeditor5-table/theme/icons/table-row.svg Table row}.
 You can also merge or split cells {@icon @ckeditor/ckeditor5-table/theme/icons/table-merge-cell.svg Table cell}.